farookphuket/lav8.project/README.md

 >   the next thing that I have to find is "how can I set the edit and delete link
 >   base on the Auth user" let say if the user does not own the item so he won't
 >   be able to edit or delete that item.

+---

+#   date 14 Feb 2021

+>   Still!
+I cannot use v-select or v-multiselect I don't know what
+>   I did wrong but I've learn a little more of "how to use vue" in
+>   every day so try to improve my skill